Presentation: Teenager with cardiomyopathy

 - For typical non-syndromic cardiomyopathy features, the relevant clinical indication is:

-- For typical syndromic cardiomyopathy features, the relevant clinical indications are as follows.
+- For typical syndromic cardiomyopathy features, the relevant clinical indication is:

 - R240 Diagnostic testing for known mutation(s): This indication should be requested for patients with a family history of cardiomyopathy and a known familial variant, where the patient’s phenotype is in keeping with the familial diagnosis.
 Consider broader testing if the patient’s phenotype is out of keeping with the family history (for example, there is a significantly earlier onset).
 The panel involves targeted variant testing.